-If you paid someone to care for your child, spouse, or dependent last year, you may be able to claim the Child and Dependent Care Credit on your federal income tax return.
-Below are 10 things the IRS wants you to know about claiming a credit for child and dependent care expenses.
+If you paid someone to care for your child, spouse, or dependent last year, you might be able to claim the Child and Dependent Care Credit on your federal income tax return.
+Below are 10 things the IRS wants you to know about claiming credit for child and dependent care expenses.

-The care must have been provided so you – and your spouse if you are married filing jointly – could work or look for work.
+- The care must have been provided so you – and your spouse if you are married filing jointly – could work or look for work.

-You – and your spouse if you file jointly – must have earned income from wages, salaries, tips, other taxable employee compensation or net earnings from self-employment.
+- You – and your spouse if you file jointly – must have earned income from wages, salaries, tips, other taxable employee compensation, or net earnings from self-employment.
 One spouse may be considered as having earned income if they were a full-time student or were physically or mentally unable to care for themselves.

-The payments for care cannot be paid to your spouse, to the parent of your qualifying person, to someone you can claim as your dependent on your return, or to your child who will not be age 19 or older by the end of the year even if he or she is not your dependent.
+- The payments for care cannot be paid to your spouse, to the parent of your qualifying person, to someone you can claim as your dependent on your return, or to your child who will not be age 19 or older by the end of the year even if he or she is not your dependent.
 You must identify the care provider(s) on your tax return.

-Your filing status must be single, married filing jointly, head of household or qualifying widow(er) with a dependent child.
+- Your filing status must be single, married filing jointly, head of household or qualifying widow(er) with a dependent child.

-The credit can be up to 35 percent of your qualifying expenses, depending upon your adjusted gross income.
+- The credit can be up to 35 percent of your qualifying expenses, depending upon your adjusted gross income.

-The qualifying expenses must be reduced by the amount of any dependent care benefits provided by your employer that you deduct or exclude from your income.
+- The qualifying expenses must be reduced by the amount of any dependent care benefits provided by your employer that you deduct or exclude from your income.

 For more information on the Child and Dependent Care Credit, see Publication 503, Child and Dependent Care Expenses.
 You may download these free publications from http://www.irs.gov or order them by calling 800-TAX-FORM (800-829-3676).